lukxsx/auction-platform/README.md

 Create an .env file with the required environment variables to connect to the database (see the table above).

-Start the backend in development mode
+Go to the backend directory and start the backend in development mode

     npm run dev

 In another terminal, go to the frontend directory and run

-    npm start
+    npm run dev

 If everything is configured correctly, the application should open in your browser.
+The frontend will run in port `3000` and backend in port `3001`.

 ## Docker
 ### Dockerfile